Venkat876/newyear/README.md

 # newyear
-just knowing much new things in the technology
+just knowing much new things in technology and in Life